srobinson0586/ttg-basic/1-python-programming/1.01_environment/environment.md

 As a Python developer, you’ll spend a considerable part of your coding time in a REPL session because this tool allows you to test new ideas, explore and experiment with new tools and libraries, refactor and debug your code, and try out examples.

-If you see three greater-than signs (`>>>`) and then python code either in the JQR or online, that means the code was written and ran in a python shell.
+If you see three greater-than signs (`>>>`) and then python code either in the TTG-B or online, that means the code was written and ran in a python shell.
 Below is an example:
 ```python-repl
 >>> def my_func():
 ...     print("Hello")